 In addition to providing pension benefits, the Association provides certain medical and dental benefits for eligible retired employees through the OPEB Plan.
 Substantially all of the Association employees may become eligible for the benefits if they reach early retirement age while working for the Association.
 Early retirement age is defined as a minimum of age 55 and 10 years of service.
 Employees hired after December 31, 2002, and employees who separate from service between age 50 and age 55, are required to pay the full cost of their retiree health insurance coverage.
 Employees who retire subsequent to December 1, 2007 are no longer provided retiree life insurance benefits.
-Certain Association charges related to this plan are an allocation of District charges based on the Association's proportional share of the plan liability.
-This plan is unfunded with expenses paid as incurred.
-Postretirement benefits other than pensions included in employee benefit costs were \$473 for 2016, \$625 for 2015, and \$355 for 2014.
-The cumulative excess of cost allocated to the Association over the amounts funded by the Association is reflected as postretirement benefits other than pensions, a component of Other Liabilities in the Association's Consolidated Balance Sheets.
+The OPEB Plan includes other Farm Credit System employees that are not employees of the Association or District and is accounted for as a multiemployer plan.
+The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Statement of Condition for the Farm Credit System.
+The OPEB Plan is unfunded with expenses paid as incurred.
+Postretirement benefits other than pensions included in employee benefit costs on the Association's Statements of Income were \$256 for 2017, \$473 for 2016, and \$625 for 2015.
+At December 31, 2017, the total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition is \$216,259.

 The Association also participates in a defined contribution Farm Credit Benefits Alliance (FCBA) 401(k) Plan (401(k) Plan), which qualifies as a 401(k) plan as defined by the Internal Revenue Code.
 For employees hired on or prior to December 31, 2002, the Association contributes \$0.50 for each \$1.00 of the employee's first 6.00 percent of contribution (based on total compensation) up to the maximum employer contribution of 3.00 percent of total compensation.
 For employees hired on or after January 1, 2003, the Association contributes \$1.00 for each \$1.00 of the employee's first 6.00 percent of contribution up to the maximum employer contribution of 6.00 percent of total compensation.
 Employee deferrals are not to exceed the maximum deferral as determined and adjusted by the Internal Revenue Service.
 The 401(k) Plan costs are expensed as funded.
-Employer contributions to this plan included in salaries and employee benefit costs were \$333, \$298, and \$205 for the years ended December 31, 2016, 2015, and 2014, respectively.
+Employer contributions to this plan included in salaries and employee benefit costs were \$363, \$333, and \$298 for the years ended December 31, 2017, 2016, and 2015, respectively.
 Beginning in 2015, contributions include additional amounts related to the discontinuation of the CB Plan as discussed above.

 FASB guidance further requires the determination of the fair value of plan assets and recognition of actuarial gains and losses, prior service costs or credits, and transition assets or obligations as a component of AOCI.
 Under the guidance, these amounts are subsequently recognized as components of net periodic benefit costs over time.
-For 2016, 2015, and 2014, \$7, \$33 and \$(42), respectively, has been recognized as net credits, and a net debit to AOCI to reflect these elements.
+For 2017, 2016, and 2015,

+\$(7), \$7 and \$33, respectively, has been recognized as a net debit and net credits to AOCI to reflect these elements.

-The supplemental retirement plan is unfunded and had a projected benefit obligation of \$397 and a net under-funded status of \$397 at December 31, 2016.
-Net periodic pension cost was \$33, \$34, and \$33 for 2016, 2015, and 2014, respectively.
-Assumptions used to determine the projected benefit obligation as of December 31, 2016 included a discount rate of 4.35 percent.
+The supplemental retirement plan is unfunded and had a projected benefit obligation of \$409 and a net under-funded status of \$409 at December 31, 2017.
+Net periodic pension cost was \$32, \$33, and \$34 for 2017, 2016, and 2015, respectively.
+Assumptions used to determine the projected benefit obligation as of December 31, 2017 included a discount rate of 3.75 percent.